mramada22/cse15l-lab-reports/lab-report-1-week-2.md

-# How to log into a Course-Specific Account on ieng6
+# Lab Report 1: How to log into a Course-Specific Account on ieng6
 *By Mary Ramada*

 ## Step 1: Downloading VS Code